hqtoan94/hqtoan94.github.io/_posts/2020-05-12-create-personal-blog-using-jekyll-and-github-pages.md

 (Ignore `2>/dev/null` part because there is a deprecated message issue with Jekyll 4.0, here is [Github issue](https://github.com/jekyll/jekyll/issues/7947){:target="_blank"} in case you want to follow)

 Great!
-Now you can write posts and publish them to the world already.
+Now you can write posts and publish them to the world.
 We will move to the next phase to see how it does.

 > Oh wait!..
 In case you switch the environment or your friend join to write with you, make sure that all the gems are being installed before all steps.
 The command to install all gems in `Gemfile` is `bundle install`.
 Okay, let's move on to the next section.